molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 The upload module is the place in MOLGENIS where you can upload your data into the MOLGENIS application.

 #### <a name="upload-possibilities"></a>Upload possibilities
-The MOLGENIS upload module supports the following upload files formats and data:
+The MOLGENIS upload module supports the following file formats and data:

 |file format		|file extention             |data formats|
 ||